janscience/ESensors/README.md

 - [sensors.py](utils/sensors.py): plot the content of the csv file written by the [ESensors](doc/classes.md#esensors) library.

-## Applications of the ESensors libraries
+## Applications of the ESensors library

 ESensors is used in: